Why Pray or Write Letters to an Omniscient God? a Revelation by Sathya Sai

 A talk that changed the letter-writing program

-That same night, as Amey settled down for his studies in the hostel, he got a call from one of his classmates seeking some academic clarification.
-Unable to clear the doubt on the intercom phone, he decided to go up to his room and help him out.
-On the way, he heard one of the teachers (who also stayed in the hostel) sharing an experience of his with a few students in the corridor.
+That same night, as Amey settled down for his studies in the hostel, he got a call over the intercom from one of his classmates seeking some academic clarification.
+Unable to clear the doubt on the phone, he decided to go up to his room and help him out.
+On the way, he heard one of the teachers, Dr. M Sainath, sharing a personal experience with a few students in the corridor.
 While passing by the ‘all-ears’ group, his ears caught a statement that made him to a part of that interested listening group.
 That sentence was,

 “So, the question is, should we write letters to Swami when he knows everything?”

-The teacher continued to share an experience with Swami during his student days - times when he shared the privilege of staying physically with Swami along with a few others as what the world terms as “His attendants”.
+The teacher continued to share an experience with Swami during the days when he had just completed his postgraduate studies - times when he shared the privilege of staying with Swami along with a few others as “His attendant”.
 For us devotees, we know that as ‘attendants’ we help Swami in no way but get the unique privilege and opportunity to observe the Avatar from close quarters and learn from His life.
-The teacher reminisced happy about one episode.
+The teacher was reminiscing happy about one such enlightening episode.

 The teacher’s narrative

-The next morning, I was standing in Swami’s room and Swami was on the chair, sifting through the huge pile of letters that He had received from the devotees.
+The next morning, Swami had completed blessing a group of devotees and had collected a large number of letters.
+I had been tasked to distribute photos and vibhuti to the devotees which I completed and entered the interview room to keep back the remaining ones.
+Once I completed my task, I saw that the door of the interview room was closed which meant that Swami wanted me to remain.
+Thus, I was standing in Swami’s room and Swami was seated on the chair, sifting through the huge pile of letters that He had received from the devotees.
 I saw something very strange.
 Swami would just look at a letter and discard it into the dustbin.
-He would open some, but such letters were very few in number.
-Most of them went into the dustbin even without Him seeing them.
+He would open some, no doubt, but such letters were very few in number.
+Most of them went into the dustbin even without Him opening them.
 That stunned me and I thought,

 I thought I would definitely report this to the other boy and prove my point.
 Even as these thoughts filled my head, Swami looked at me and asked,